This is our Essential Guide to Surfing California. Keep reading for everything you need to know to plan your ultimate California surfing trip.

 Further up the coastline, serious surfers should head to Patrick’s Point for gnarly waves.
 If adventure is your thing, Redwood National State Park is within driving distance too.

-When surfing is declared the state sport, you know there’s no shortage of schools for learners.
+When surfing is declared the state sport, you know there’s no shortage of schools for beginners.

-If you’re heading to the north, you can book a beginner one-day class at Pacifica from $110, which provides a thorough induction to the sport.
+If you’re heading to the north for surfing California, you can book a beginner one-day class at Pacifica from $110, which provides a thorough induction to the sport.

 In central California, Cowell’s in Santa Cruz is a great place to learn the ropes.
 The local surf school offers a three-hour beginner lesson from $105, to get to grips with the basics.